lrivallain/vuptime/content/post/2022-02-06-azure-vmware-solution-rest-api-part1.md

 ## Conclusion

-Even if this collection covers the complete AVS REST API (version 2021-12-01), the official reference documentation remains the one from the Azure docs website: [Azure VMware REST API](https://docs.microsoft.com/en-us/rest/api/avs/) which contains much more documentation to explain the content of each request and response.
+Even if this collection covers the 100% of the current AVS REST API (version 2021-12-01), the official reference documentation remains the one from the Azure docs website: [Azure VMware REST API](https://docs.microsoft.com/en-us/rest/api/avs/) which contains **much more documentation** to explain the content of each request and response.
+I strongly encourage everyone to have a look to this documentation before using the Postman collection.

 In the next post, we will review some examples of the AVS REST API by using a very useful tool: `az rest`.